simonw/s3-credentials/help.md

   Download an object from an S3 bucket

+  To see the contents of the bucket on standard output:

+      s3-credentials get-object my-bucket hello.txt

+  To save to a file:

+      s3-credentials get-object my-bucket hello.txt -o hello.txt

 Options:
   -o, --output FILE     Write to this file instead of stdout --access-key TEXT     AWS access key ID